 Marking and Documentation: Where documenting results for Engineering design or use by other contractors always identify areas of reduced accuracy.
 Avoid delivery of inaccurate information, such as utility clearance and depth information that may be used by other contractors and could result in accidental damage.
-Shared documents may specifically be used by other high risk operations including utility maintenance, groundwork, trenching, new installations, or building foundations.
+Shared documents may specifically be used by other high risk operations including utility maintenance, groundwork, trenching, new installations, building foundations or HDD boring.